Rome, Florence, Bologna

 Italy

-Tuscan farmhouses, Roman apartments, Sicilian villas, lakeside Lombardy, rural Umbria — Italy is one of housesitting's most romantic destinations and a growing corridor.
+Tuscan farmhouses, Roman apartments, Sicilian villas, lakeside Lombardy, rural Umbria — Italy is one of house sitting's most romantic destinations and a growing market.

 Italy is a smaller housesitting market than Spain or France today, but it's growing fast — and it offers some of the most distinctive sits in Europe.
 Tuscan country homes with olive groves, Sicilian villas with sea views, urban apartments in Florence and Bologna, farmhouses in Umbria with chickens and dogs.